• LinkedIn

 • Generate PIC-related content for IABC/Toronto e-Lerts

-• Design the monthly PIC newsletter The Buzz
+• Edit and design the monthly PIC newsletter, The Buzz

 • Create and manage professional development and social events across the PIC calendar